 To pay off your debt, you need to make consistent progress.
 This is challenging when you’re spending as much as you’re paying down debt.
 Track your finances daily and see how much they’ll improve.

-Sadly, most people have bad role models when managing money well.
+Sadly, most people have bad role models when it comes to managing money well.

-On the flip side, some people have significant roles and grow up managing their money well.
-Ilia mentioned that growing up with great role models allowed her to find comfort–not relying on materialistic items to be happy.
+On the flip side, some people have great role models and grow up managing their money well.
+Ilia mentioned that growing up with great role models allowed her to find comfort in not relying on material items to be happy.

 I bet you have good intentions for improving your finances.
 You’d like to grow your income, pay off debt, and be financially well off.
 But, you’re often surrounded by people with bad habits.

-You don’t need to cut these people off your life.
-But, you do need to surround yourself with people who have good habits.
+You don’t need to cut these people out of your life, but you do need to surround yourself with people who have good habits.

-Get creative.
+How do you do that?
+Get creative!
 Technology gives you the option to connect with more people than ever.

-Eventually, you’ll be on a different level.
-Networking with like-minded people and picking up good money habits along the way.
+Eventually, you’ll find yourself on a different level, networking with like-minded people and picking up good money habits along the way.

-6. Transform Your Debt-Paying Journey To Be Fun
+6. Transform Your Debt-Paying Journey Into Something Fun

 Saving is stressful.